w3f/polkadot-wiki/docs/learn/learn-comparison-avalanche.md

 <!--
 TODO: Add definitions to each key parameter that is subject to change via governance -->

-Avalanche plans to have an on-chain governance mechanism based on its whitepaper.
-Even though it does not currently have an on-chain or off-chain system in production.
-Its governance system will be subject to only a few key protocol parameters which include:
+According to its whitepaper, Avalanche plans to have an on-chain governance mechanism.
+It currently does not have an on-chain or off-chain system in production.
+Its governance system will limited to updating only a few key protocol parameters which include:

 - Staking amount
 - Minimum staking time for a node